medtrailtech/will-sdk-for-signature-windows/GETTING-STARTED.md

 ## JavaScript Samples

-We can demonstrate the SDK using standard tools native to Windows, specifically the scripting host CSCRIPT.EXE.
+To demonstrate the Signature Library use standard tools native to Windows, specifically the scripting host CSCRIPT.EXE.
 On a 64-bit Windows system there are separate versions for 32 and 64 bit applications.
 Which version you run determines which type of ActiveX control is expected.
-To get started, install the 32 bit version of the SDK and use the 32-bit version of script:
+To get started, install the 32 bit version of the Signature Library and use the 32-bit version of script:
 On 64-bit Windows:
   C:\Windows\SysWOW64\cscript.exe
 On 32-bit Windows: